Derek Thomas (politician)

 Derek Gordon Thomas (born 20 July 1972) is a British Conservative politician and former property developer who served as the Member of Parliament (MP) for St Ives from 2015 until the 2024 general election.

 Early life and career

 Derek Thomas was born on 20 July 1972 in Cornwall to parents who were evangelical missionaries.
 He grew up in West Cornwall and went on to complete a traditional Cornish Mason Apprenticeship.

-He then in South London and then returned to West Cornwall to be a development manager for Mustard Seed, a voluntary organisation in Helston which helps in meeting of the needs of adults with learning disabilities on a day care basis, through provision of training in essential life skills with a view to greater integration within the community.
+He then worked in South London, before returning to West Cornwall to be a development manager for Mustard Seed, a voluntary organisation in Helston which helps in meeting of the needs of adults with learning disabilities on a day care basis, through provision of training in essential life skills with a view to greater integration within the community.
 He later started his own small construction business as a property developer.

 Political career

 Thomas was first elected as a candidate for the Conservative Party at a by-election in November 2005 for Penzance Central ward on Penwith District Council.
 He narrowly beat the Liberal Democrat candidate and subsequently opposed the creation of a unitary Cornwall Council.
 In May 2009, he did not stand for the new Penzance Central ward on the amalgamated Cornwall Council and the seat was narrowly won by the Liberal Democrat candidate.

 At the 2010 general election, Thomas stood as the Conservative candidate in St Ives, coming second with 39% of the vote behind the incumbent Liberal Democrat MP Andrew George.